woyxiang/tiko/README.md

 ## Programmer's Code Editor for the FreeBASIC Compiler

+This editor is small, fast, and easy to use code editor.

-This editor is a leaner 64-bit only version of my WinFBE Editor project. tiko is simply a code editor without all the bloat of an embedded visual designer.
+tiko is a code editor without the bloat.

+User interface is based on the WinFBE Editor project.

 This repository contains the code for the tiko editor itself.
 Check the releases https://github.com/PaulSquires/tiko/releases section for downloads of the editor itself or the editor bundled with the complete FreeBasic Compiler (tiko_suite).